Screw-propelled vehicle: Amphibians

 The threaded cylinders are necessarily large to ensure a substantial area of contact and buoyancy.
 Being lightweight, the cylinders may conveniently serve as floats and the arrangement may be used in the design of an amphibious vehicle.

 During the Vietnam War, the American Waterways Experiment Station (WES) tested the Marsh Screw Amphibian, designed by the Chrysler Corporation.
 The vehicle's barge-like hull was built of aluminum.
 It was fitted with vertical supports at the four corners that supported the two rotating, bladed drums.
 The vehicle weighed under 2,500 pounds and could carry a 1,000 pound load.
 The Marsh Screw Amphibian proved fastest on packed snow, where it could exceed 20 mph.
 It could move at 14 mph in marshy conditions and 8 mph in water.
 The vehicle "failed miserably on soil surfaces, especially sand" where it traveled only 1.6 mph."

 Despite such disappointing results, Chrysler produced a much larger vehicle, the Riverine Utility Craft (RUC) for the Navy in 1969.
 The RUC travelled on two aluminium rotors, 39 in in diameter.
 The RUC achieved impressive speeds of 15.7 kn on water and nearly 25 kn on marsh.
 Again, however, speeds on firm soils proved disappointing, reaching only 3.6 kn and crossing dykes proved difficult – the vehicle would get stuck.
 It was powered with two Chrysler marine V-8 engines and pair of two-speed automatic transmissions.

-The Soviets built a screw-propelled vehicle, the ZIL-2906, specifically for the challenging task of recovering cosmonauts who landed in inaccessible areas.
+The Soviets built the ZIL-2906, a screw-propelled vehicle, or as they are known in Russian, a shnekohod, specifically for the challenging task of recovering cosmonauts who landed in inaccessible areas.